peachbastard/the-beastlands/src/site/notes/Recaps/2023-12-07 Ready To Run.md

 - The party hears a voice in their head say "Give him to us"
 	- From the portal, everyone hears the sound of deep bells that sound as if they are filtered by water ringing incredibly loud, breaking the eerie silence
 - The god makes its way to Hymn and Oz, and stomps on Roy along his way and knocks him back unconscious
 - Oz is still totally bathed in Hymn's white light and can't see anyone but them.
-She smiles, laughs, and looks up at them and says, "Take care of yourself, asshole" then casts Death Ward on them
+She smiles, laughs, and looks up at them and says, "Take care of yourself, asshole," touches their hand and casts Death Ward on them
 	- Hymn says, "Thanks for all the Death Wards over the months, but I won't be needing them anymore"
 	- Oz walks out of the light and says to Roy, "Wake up old man, goddamn" and a white light similar to Hymn's passes over him and brings him back up